wlondergan/hfractal/README.md

 # hfractal
 This is a pet project of mine created for the purpose of rendering fractals.
 Currently only the Mandelbrot set is supported, but I have plans to add
 Julia sets and more in the future.
-Currently this project only works on beta Rust.

 ![](https://github.com/wlondergan/hfractal/blob/master/samples/sample-render4.png)